Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • Juice of 1 lime

-CORN: Fresh corn on the cob is going to bring about grilled corn with the most crunch and flavor, however, you could use frozen corn for this recipe if that is all that is available.
+CORN: Fresh corn on the cob is going to give you grilled corn with the most crunch and flavor; however, you could use frozen corn for this recipe if that is all that is available.

 OLIVE OIL: You can substitute butter for olive oil when wrapping the corn in foil as well so that your corn comes off the grilled dripping with melted butter.